Essential skills for Learning

 What are Essential skills for Learning?

 This website is about the Essential Skills that all children and youth need to master, so that they can learn successfully at school.
+Essential skills for Learning are those skills that are typically mastered by the time a student reaches middle school.
+Essential Skills almost always are the focus of instruction for children and youth who are receiving services through an Individualized Education Program (IEP).

 who is this website for?

-Refusal / Disruptive behaviors
+4. Refusal / Disruptive behaviors

-Learning Disability - Reading, Writing, and Math
+6. Learning Disability - Reading, Writing, Math

 How does this website work?

-Step 2.
-Read the pages that correspond to your child’s disability catgory.
+• Step 2.
+Read the pages that correspond to your child’s disability category.
 Click on the disability category that you think best captures your child’s learning difficulties.
-Each disability category is associated with Essential skills that may be missing or under-developed in your child.
-It’s those Essential skills that help explain why your child is struggling.
-Find out which of the Essential Skills is missing or under-developed in your child.
+Each disability category is associated with one or more Essential

-How is my child doing in this Essential Skill?
+• How is my child doing in this Essential Skill?

-Is this the Essential Skill that explains my child’s difficulties?
+• Is this the Essential Skill that explains my child’s difficulties?
 Or, do you think it’s another skill?

-How are you going to help my child make progress in this skill?
+• How are you going to help my child make progress in this skill?

-Step 4: Make good decisions about what’s good for your child.
+• Step 4: Make good decisions about what’s good for your child.
 Make sure that your child is learning to master the Essential Skills presented in this website.
 By mastering Essential skills, your child will be able to participate more fully at school, at home, and in the community.
 At times, your child may not be able to master Essential skills.
 That’s important to know also- In those cases, you’ll can consider what types of accommodations will help your child function at their highest level.

 Why are essential skills important?